chadmcox/Azure_AD_Conditional_Access_Policies/Always require MFA or Trusted Device or Compliant Device from untrusted networks.md

  * Copy and Paste the kql from below into the search window
  * Then run it.
 ```
-//
+//list of exclusion applications that seem to always have mfa
+let excludeapps = pack_array("Windows Sign In","Microsoft Authentication Broker","Microsoft Account Controls V2","Microsoft Intune Company Portal","Microsoft Mobile Application Management");
+//get an array of guest accounts to exclude from the non interactive logs
 let guests = SigninLogs
-| where TimeGenerated > ago(14d) and UserType == "Guest" and ResultType == 0 and AuthenticationRequirement == "singleFactorAuthentication"
+| where TimeGenerated > ago(14d) and UserType == "Guest" and ResultType == 0
-| where AppDisplayName  <> "Windows Sign In" and AppDisplayName <> "Microsoft Authentication Broker" and AppDisplayName <> 'Microsoft Account Controls V2'
+| where AppDisplayName  !in (excludeapps)
 | distinct UserPrincipalName;
+//query the non interactive logs
 let AADNon = AADNonInteractiveUserSignInLogs
 | where TimeGenerated > ago(14d) and ResultType == 0 and AuthenticationRequirement == "singleFactorAuthentication"
-| where AppDisplayName  <> "Windows Sign In" and AppDisplayName <> "Microsoft Authentication Broker" and AppDisplayName <> 'Microsoft Account Controls V2' and AppDisplayName <> 'Microsoft Intune Company Portal' and AppDisplayName <> 'Microsoft Mobile Application Management'
+| where AppDisplayName  !in (excludeapps)
 | where HomeTenantId == ResourceTenantId and NetworkLocationDetails !contains "trustedNamedLocation" and UserPrincipalName !in (guests)
 | extend trustType = tostring(parse_json(DeviceDetail).trustType)
 | extend isCompliant = tostring(parse_json(DeviceDetail).isCompliant)